elhub/dev-tools-elhub-phabricator-extensions/README.md

 want to trigger the "CodeReview" build configuration, which handles our diff workload.

-We can then create a build plan in Phabricator with the TeamCity build configuration `Tools_[id]_CodeReview`, and a herald rule that calls this build plan for every dev-tools-* project.
-Assuming the repository name in Phabricator and the Build Configuration name in TeamCity are identical, the build configuration ID called will be Tools_DevToolsElhubPhabricatorExtensions_CodeReview for this project, which matches with the automatically generated ID in TeamCity.
+We can then create a build plan in Phabricator with the TeamCity build configuration `DevXp_[id]_CodeReview`, and a herald rule that calls this build plan for every dev-tools-* project.
+Assuming the repository name in Phabricator and the Build Configuration name in TeamCity are identical, the build configuration ID called will be DevXp_DevToolsElhubPhabricatorExtensions_CodeReview for this project, which matches with the automatically generated ID in TeamCity.

 ## Testing